nex3/nex3.github.io/drafts/a-sociable-web.md

 Performance is the handle by which social media grabs hold of your attention and refuses ever to let go.
-Performance is the food it feeds you as you scroll your infinite timeline, and the heart of the skinner box it uses to keep you posting forever.
+Performance is the food it feeds you as you scroll your infinite timeline, and the heart of the Skinner box it uses to keep you posting forever.
 This is harmful.
 Cohost absolutely made the right call by dramatically minimizing this effect by removing metrics such as like counts for posts and follower counts for people.